 The promotion of local heritage engenders a sense of civic pride, encouraging residents to be proud to be part of Dacorum.
 Heritage excellence clearly benefits the reputation of the Borough.
+The role of the local population in supporting the Borough's heritage is recognised.

-&lt;sup>2 http://hc.english-heritage.org.uk/Previous-Reports/HC-Economic-Impact/
+2 http://hc.english-heritage.org.uk/Previous-Reports/HC-Economic-Impact/

 Heritage Assets include all the valued components of the historic environment.
 "All heritage assets are important and should be conserved.
 The weight given to the specific form of protection or conservation will vary according to the importance of that asset."
+3